The Monge problem with vanishing gradient penalization: Vortices and asymptotic profile: Introduction

-with Neumann boundary conditions.
-Here two terms are contradictory in the functional: the first one suggests to select unit vector fields parallel to the boundary, and the second requires $H^1$-regularity, which is impossible since the previous point creates a vortex.
-In our case, up to a $90^\circ$ rotation, the situation is similar.
-The two contradictory phenomenas are the fact that $T$ has to preserve the transport rays (to optimize the Monge problem) and that it has a finite Sobolev norm; this also leads to the creation of an explosion (a vortex, rotated by $90^\circ$; here the origin, which is sent to a whole curve belonging to the target domain).
-The excess of order $\eps|\log\eps|$ is a common feature of the two problems (but the analogy is likely to stop here).
+with given boundary conditions on $u$ (assuming $|u|=1$ on $\partial \Omega$).
+Here, as $\ve\to 0$, the two terms are contradictory in the functional, as one requires $|u|\approx 1$ and the other $u\in H^1$.
+For instance, in the case where $\Omega$ is a ball and $u$ is constrained to be the identity on $\partial\Omega$, it is not possible to select an $H^1$ vector field, of unit norm, with the required boundary datum.
+In our case, the situation is similar.
+The two contradictory phenomena are the fact that $T$ has to preserve the transport rays (to optimize the Monge problem) and that it has a finite Sobolev norm; this also leads to the creation of an explosion (that we could call a vortex; here we have explosion at the origin, which is sent to a whole curve belonging to the target domain).
+The excess of order $\eps|\log\eps|$ is a common feature of the two problems.